delaneybrown/PortfolioProjects/README.md

 # README

 This collection of portfolio projects includes skills in SQL, R, Excel, and presentations.
-Some of the projects have links to Tableau visualizations of the datasets, please view those as well (links to those are listed in the comments at the top of each project).
+SQL projects have links to Tableau visualizations of the datasets, please view those as well (links to those are listed in the comments at the top of each project).